 Images provide an opportunity to create an emotional connection with visitors — a big, bold photograph or illustration of an object makes a strong statement and creates a stunning first impression.
 This layout is great when you need to demonstrate only one product/service and focus a user’s attention on it.
 If you want to design a site that can sell a product fast, then use this type of layout.

-If your site needs to offer two drastically different variations of the user journey, then use the split screen layout.
+Chekhov uses a split-screen layout, giving two equal pieces of content the same importance.
+By putting two items side by side, the designer creates contrast, which acts as a great attraction grabber.
+The combination of bright colors and animations creates and provides users with a rich and dynamic experience.
+If your site needs to offer two drastically different variations of the user journey, then you might try to use the split-screen layout.
 But do avoid using too much content in split sections.
-Split screen designs do not expand as well as content grows, so it’s better to avoid this type of layout if you need to provide a lot of textual or visual information in split sections.
+Split-screen designs do not expand as well as content grows.
+Therefore, it’s better not to use this type of layout if you need to provide a lot of textual or visual information in split sections.

 Website layout idea: Parallax scrolling effect

 Time thee Roussilhe is the resume website of designer Timothee Roussilhe.
 It's simple yet creative.
 He adds a parallax effect to provide an impressive experience.
 As you scroll down, there are boxes moving in and out.
 What’s amazing is how all the boxes take advantage of the parallax effect; you feel like you are watching a movie while browsing the site.

 If you want to design a website with cool factors, then use the parallax effect.
 But remember to keep the layout simple and use a clean color scheme to avoid a messy design.